jjacobstech/MyklanApi/README.md

 - - **_Fields_**

-- - - > post_id - `post to load comment from`
+- - - > post_id  : `post to load comment from`

 - **POST** `/comment/post`: `CommentsController@store` : Comment on a post

 - - **_Fields_**

-- - - > post_id - `post to comment on`
+- - - > post_id : `post to comment on`
-- - - > comment - `comment from user`
+- - - > comment : `comment from user`
-- - - > isReply - `id of comment / reply, to reply to` :  this format [@techdemigod39 Happy testing reply ]should he used  when commenting to a reply under a comment to form a thread
+- - - > isReply : `id of comment / reply, to reply to` :  `this format [@techdemigod39 Happy testing reply ]should he used  when commenting to a reply under a comment to form a thread`

 - **POST** `/edit/comment`: `CommentsController@edit` : Edit comment

 - - **_Fields_**

-- - - > id - `comment or reply to edit`
+- - - > id : `comment or reply to edit`
-- - - > comment - `text to replace former text`
+- - - > comment : `text to replace former text`
-- - - > isReply - `true / false` :  `if true the the reply with the specified id is edited ,if false the comment with the specified id is edited`
+- - - > isReply : `true / false` :  `if true the the reply with the specified id is edited ,if false the comment with the specified id is edited`

 - **POST** `/delete/comment/{id}`: `CommentsController@destroy` : Delete comment

-- - - > where {id} is the id of the post to be deleted
+- - - > `where {id} is the id of the post to be deleted`

 - **POST** `/like/comment`: `CommentsController@like` : Like comment

 - - **_Fields_**

-- - - > comment_id - `comment or reply to like`
+- - - > comment_id : `comment or reply to like`
-- - - > typeComment - `value = isComment if like is for a comment , value = isReply if like is for a reply`
+- - - > typeComment : `value = isComment if like is for a comment , value = isReply if like is for a reply`

 ### Restrict User

 - **POST** `/restrict/user/{id}`: `UserController@restrictUser` : Restrict a user

-- - > where {id} is user_id of user to restrict, run first time to restrict, run again to remove restriction
+- - > `where {id} is user_id of user to restrict, run first time to restrict, run again to remove restriction`

 ### Restrictions